 Other people say they have obtained no results, but when we ask them questions, we realize that they have actually experienced phenomena.
 They are simply not aware of it.
 In a certain way they ‟missed” the experiences.

-In spite of intense practice of Phosphenism, and though it is relatively easy to produce experiences, many people are stopped in their development as it is sometimes difficult to exploit these experiences.
+Despite of intense the practice of Phosphenism, and though it is relatively easy to produce experiences, many people are stopped in their development as it is sometimes difficult to exploit these experiences.
 Mainly because MOST STUDENTS ARE NOT ABLE TO RECOGNIZE CERTAIN PHENOMENA that will play a major role in future experiences.

 19 - Do drugs or psycho-active chemicals enhance the effects of Phosphenism?